workfi-tools/Grants-Program/applications/workfi_tools.md

 #### Community contribution

-Community development system, which includes ways to motivate and increase the level of user involvement and contribution to the community.
+Community development system which includes ways to motivate and increase the level of user involvement and contribution to the community.

 #### Proof of commission